-Emphysema is abnormal permanent enlargement or dilatation of the air spaces distal to the terminal bronchioles accompanied by destruction of their walls.
-Males are more affected than females especially heavy smokers.
+Emphysema is an abnormal permanent enlargement or dilatation of the air spaces distal to the terminal bronchioles accompanied by destruction of their walls.
+Males are more affected than females, especially heavy smokers.

 Chronic bronchitis is caused by chronic irritation by heavy cigarette smoking.
 This chronic irritation stimulates hypersecretion of mucous and hypertrophy of mucous glands in the trachea and bronchi.
 Microbic infection is important in maintaining inflammation and may cause acute exacerbation.

 Surfactant is a surface tension-lowering agent.
 It is produced by type II alveolar epithelial cells as lamellar bodies (membrane-bound organelles containing whorls of phospholipid) and secreted into the alveolar lumen by exocytosis.
 Surfactant is a mixture of phospholipids mainly dipalmitoyl phosphatidyl-choline (DPPC), other lipids, and proteins.
 Excess surfactant is removed by pulmonary alveolar macrophages and by endocytosis into type Il cells.